 Good hazard reporting forms provide:

-- Guidance for employee when reporting issues;
+- Guidance for employees when reporting issues;

 - The framework for the types of data you want to gather;